vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Guilt banished to Trita, 134; in killing,

 181, 477; see also agas and enas.
 Gunaratna Sūri, 505.
-Guñgü, goddess, 109.
+Guñgū, goddess, 109.
 Guru, see Teacher.

 Hades, in Homer (for a Celtic parallel see H. Meyer, SBA.
 1919, pp. 567 ff.), 418.
 Hagia Triada sarkophagos (Dussaud, Civili- sations préhelléniques, pp. 404 ff.), 415, n.
-4. Hähähühü, Gandharvas, 214.
+4. Hāhāhūhū, Gandharvas, 214.
 Haimavata, spirit, 242.

 Hair, 353; taboos regarding the, 305-6.
 Hair cutting, 285, 842, 843, 872, 378, 383.
 Hair growing, spells for, 369, n.
 2. Hair offerings, 268, 324, 428, 430.
 Hairs of bull, used to feed child, 353, n.
 2,